jistjoalal/blog/README.md

 ## dev notes / todos

 - paginate posts
-- write up on how to make this blog!
-- home link in footer
 - PWA
-- post tags
+- post tags (possible in markdown?)
+- generate table of contents for each post